 Corporation Tax explained

-Basically, it’s the company equivalent of income tax but for registered companies; corporation tax is based on the profits your business makes, and the rate depends on how much profit is generated.
+Corporation Tax is based on the profits your business makes, and the rate depends on how much profit is generated.

-The bad news is that you have to pay corporation tax early – but the good news is that the rate is preferable to income tax.
+The bad news is that you have to pay Corporation Tax early – but the good news is that the rate is preferable to income tax.

 If your profits fall between £300,000 and £1.5m, you’ll have to pay the main rate.
 However, you can apply for marginal relief, which means that your corporation tax bill is reduced by a certain amount, which depends on the precise amount of profit you make.